A Luna \'etale slice theorem for algebraic stacks: Proofs of Theorems and

 The following trivial lemma will be frequently applied to a good moduli space morphism $\pi \colon \cX \to X$.
 Note that any closed subset $\cZ\subseteq \cX$ satisfies the assumption in the lemma in this case. \begin{lemma} Let $\pi\colon \cX \to X$ be a closed morphism of topological spaces and let $\cZ\subseteq \cX$ be a closed subset.
 Assume that every open neighborhood of $\cZ$ contains $\pi^{-1}(\pi(\cZ))$.
-If $\cZ \subseteq \cU$ is an open neighborhood of $\cZ$, then there exists an open neighborhood $U' \subseteq X$ of $\pi(\cZ)$ such that $\pi^{-1}(U') \subseteq \cU$. \end{lemma} \begin{proof} Take $U'=X\setminus \pi(\cX\setminus \cU)$. \end{proof} \begin{proposition} Let $f \co \cW \to \cX$ be a morphism of noetherian algebraic stacks such that $\cW$ is cohomologically affine with affine diagonal.
-Suppose $w \in |\cW|$ is a closed point such that $f$ induces an injection of stabilizer groups at $w$. \begin{enumerate} \item If there exists an affine and faithfully flat morphism of finite type $\cX' \to \cX$ such that $\cX'$ has quasi-finite and separated diagonal, then there exists a cohomologically affine open neighborhood $\cU \subseteq \cW$ of $w$ such that $f|_{\cU}$ is quasi-compact, representable and separated. \item If $\cX$ has affine diagonal, then there exists a cohomologically affine open neighborhood $\cU \subseteq \cW$ of $w$ such that $f|_{\cU}$ is affine. \end{enumerate} \end{proposition} \begin{proof} We first establish \itemref{P:refinement:affine_pres}.
-By shrinking $\cW$, we may assume that $\Delta_{\cW/\cX}$ is quasi-finite and after further shrinking, we may arrange so that $\cW$ remains cohomologically affine (Lemma~\ref{L:shrink}).
-Let $\cW' = \cX'\times_{\cX} \cW$ and let $f' \colon \cW' \to \cX'$ be the induced morphism.
-Then $\cW'$ is cohomologically affine with quasi-finite and affine diagonal.
-By applying \cite[Prop.~6.4]{alper-good} to $\Delta_{\cW'}$, we obtain that $\Delta_{\cW'}$ is finite.
-Since $\cX'$ has separated diagonal, it follows that $f'\colon \cW' \to \cX'$ is separated.
+If $\cZ \subseteq \cU$ is an open neighborhood of $\cZ$, then there exists an open neighborhood $U' \subseteq X$ of $\pi(\cZ)$ such that $\pi^{-1}(U') \subseteq \cU$. \end{lemma} \begin{proof} Take $U'=X\setminus \pi(\cX\setminus \cU)$. \end{proof} We now come to our main refinement result. \begin{proposition} Let $f \co \cW \to \cX$ be a morphism of noetherian algebraic stacks such that $\cW$ is cohomologically affine with affine diagonal.
+Suppose $w \in |\cW|$ is a closed point such that $f$ induces an injection of stabilizer groups at $w$.
+If $\cX$ has affine diagonal, then there exists a cohomologically affine open neighborhood $\cU \subseteq \cW$ of $w$ such that $f|_{\cU}$ is affine. \end{proposition} \begin{proof} By shrinking $\cW$, we may assume that $\Delta_{\cW/\cX}$ is quasi-finite and after further shrinking, we may arrange so that $\cW$ remains cohomologically affine (Lemma~\ref{L:shrink}).
+Let $p\colon V \to \stX$ be a smooth surjection, where $V$ is affine; then $p$ is affine because $\stX$ has affine diagonal.
+Take $f_V \colon \cW_V \to V$ to be the pullback of $f$ along $p$.
+Then $\cW_V \to \cW$ is affine, and so $\cW_V$ is cohomologically affine.
+Since $\cW_V$ also has quasi-finite and affine diagonal, $f_V$ is separated \cite[Thm.~8.3.2]{alper-adequate}.
 By descent, $f$ is separated.
-In particular, the relative inertia of $f$, $i\colon I_{\cW/\cX} \to \cW$, is finite.
-By Nakayama's lemma, there is an open substack $\cU$ of $\cW$, containing $w$, with trivial inertia relative to $\cX$.
-Thus $\cU\to \cX$ is quasi-finite, representable and separated.
-Shrinking $\cU$ appropriately, $\cU$ also becomes cohomologically affine and the claim follows.
+In particular, the relative inertia of $f$, $I_{\cW/\cX} \to \cW$, is finite.
+By Nakayama's Lemma, there is an open substack $\cU$ of $\cW$, containing $w$, with trivial inertia relative to $\cX$.
+Thus $\cU\to \cX$ is quasi-compact, representable and separated.
+Shrinking $\cU$ further, $\cU$ also becomes cohomologically affine.
+Since $\cX$ has affine diagonal, it follows that $f$ is also cohomologically affine.
+By Serre's Criterion \cite[Prop.~3.3]{alper-good}, $f$ is affine. \end{proof} \begin{corollary} Let $S$ be a noetherian scheme.
+Let $f \co \cW \to \cX$ be a morphism of noetherian algebraic stacks over $S$ such that $\cW$ is cohomologically affine with affine diagonal.
+Suppose $w \in |\cW|$ is a closed point such that $f$ induces an injection of stabilizer groups at $w$.
+If $\cX=[X/G]$ where $X$ is an algebraic space and $G$ is an affine flat group scheme of finite type over $S$, then there exists a cohomologically affine open neighborhood $\cU \subseteq \cW$ of $w$ such that $f|_{\cU}$ is quasi-affine. \end{corollary} \begin{proof} Consider the composition $\cW \to [X/G] \to BG$.
+By Proposition \ref{P:refinement}, we may suitably shrink $\cW$ so that the composition $\cW \to [X/G] \to BG$ becomes affine.
+Since $X$ is a noetherian algebraic space, it has quasi-affine diagonal; in particular $[X/G] \to BG$ has quasi-affine diagonal.
+It follows immediately that $\cW \to [X/G]$ is quasi-affine. \end{proof} \begin{proposition} Let $S$ be a noetherian scheme.
+Let $f\colon \cW \to \cX$ be a morphism of locally noetherian algebraic stacks over $S$.
+Assume that $\cX$ has separated diagonal and that $\cW = [W/H]$, where $W$ is affine over $S$ and $H$ is of multiplicative type over $S$.
+If $w\in W$ is fixed by $H$ and $f$ induces an injection of stabilizer groups at $w$, then there exists an $H$-invariant affine open $U$ of $w$ in $W$ such that $[U/H] \to \cX$ is representable. \end{proposition}